OctopusDeploy/blog/blog/2021-08/google-cloud-run/index.md

 ![](trafficsplitstart.png "width=500")

-If we consider the previous revision to be the blue half of a blue green deployment, the new revision will be the green half.
-We can access this new revision by assigning it a tag:
+If you consider the previous revision to be the blue half of a blue green deployment, the new revision will be the green half.
+You can access this new revision by assigning it a tag:

 ![](tag.png "width=500")